Shoulder Injury Attorney in Kansas

 - Falls – A hard impact after a slip and fall accident can easily fracture or damage the shoulder.
 Falling off a ladder or other high object can have similar effects.

 - Work-related injuries – Many shoulder injuries result from repetitive work-related motions that cause trauma over time, especially for those who work in a job that requires them to use their hands or arms a lot.
-Shoulder injuries can also be caused by a specific trauma at work, such as a fall or physical assault.
+A work-related trauma, such as a fall or physical assault, can also cause shoulder injuries.

-- Birth injuries – Newborns sometimes suffer shoulder injuries if doctors handle the baby too roughly or aren’t careful when using certain medical instruments.
+- Birth injuries – Newborns sometimes suffer shoulder injuries if doctors handle the baby too roughly or aren’t careful when using specific medical instruments.

 - Sports injuries – Many people suffer shoulder injuries while playing sports, whether from traumatic impact in contact sports like football and hockey or the repetitive strain of sports like tennis, golf, and baseball.
 Skiing, snowboarding, snowmobiling, and operating ATVs can also lead to a shoulder injury.